Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Floors in First Price Auctions

-In Yahoo Ad Exchange, buyers have the chance to participate in millions of auctions every day.
-DSPs decide how much they value each opportunity and the corresponding bid based on the information they have about the user, the expected probability of winning the auction and the observed floor.
+Potential buyers interact with ad exchanges millions of times every day.
+DSPs decide how much they value each opportunity and the corresponding bid based on the information they have about the user, the expected probability of winning the auction, and the observed floor.
 Ex-ante, DSPs do not exactly know how much competition they are going to face for a particular auction.
 However, using historical data, DSPs have estimates about the probability of winning the impression as a function of the submitted bid, reserve prices, and other auction and user characteristics.